zoljann/Fast-Saver-Extension/README.md

 # Chrome-extension

-This chrome extension is used for fast save websites <br>
+Chrome extension that is used for saving webpages, this is something like bookmarks but simpler

-It's simple designed
+**slike ovdje